breakside/JSKit/Documentation/Goals.md

 Think about the coding required to add a simple feature in a typical web app.
 It requires editing at least three source files: HTML, CSS, and Javscript.

-You end up writing Javascript that generates HTML that fits in with already-written HTML.
-Then all the CSS styling goes into a separate file.
+Then you end up writing Javascript that generates HTML to fit in with already-written HTML.
+Meanwhile, all the CSS styling goes into a separate file.
 Styling rich application components can be a chore when the underlying HTML element structure is complicated and CSS has to refer to what are effectively private implementation details.